robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She drew them on slowly, arranging the dressings underneath with the sort of concentration most people reserved for explosives.

-The cotton lycra settled where the others had expectations.
+The cotton Lycra settled where the others had expectations.

 I picked up my cup, then put it down again.